flancian/garden/disentangling moloch.md

 - #pull [[slaying moloch]]
-  - the corrupt heart of [[moloch]] is entangled with good things which I'd rather save if we can.
+  - the corrupted heart of [[moloch]] is entangled with good things which I'd rather save if we can.